maayane/catsHTM/README.md

 ## Documenation
 Preliminary documentation, as well as the Matlab version and credit page are available here: https://webhome.weizmann.ac.il/home/eofek/matlab/doc/catsHTM.html

+## Credit
+If you are using one of the large catalogs, or this tool, please give the specific reference and acknowledgments to the catalogs you used (see list - link tohttps://webhome.weizmann.ac.il/home/eofek/matlab/doc/catsHTMcredit.html ) and add the following acknowledgment:
+*The XXX catalog we use was formatted into the HDF5/HTM large catalog format as described in Soumagnac & Ofek (2018) and was developed as part of the Matlab Astronomy & Astrophysics Toolbox (Ofek 2014; ascl.soft 07005).*

 ## How to install `catsHTM`?